Community Trail Walk

 What We Sponsor

 The DNC sponsors numerous programs to bring residents of Demarest and the surrounding areas into closer contact with wildlife and the natural world.
-Programs have varied, including adult oriented sessions on topics such as hiking the Appalachian trial or composting, family hikes in Harriman Park or along the Palisades, and various children’s programs.
+Programs have varied, including lectures on native plants, family hikes, maple syrup making, bird watching & counts, birdhouse building, mushroom foraging walk, community trail walk and children’s scavenger hunts.
 Local outdoor activities have been held at the Nature Center, Wakelee Field, various school grounds, and at the Duck Pond.

 The Demarest Nature Center is on TripAdvisor!
 Feel free to share your experiences with us.
 We would appreciate your feedback.